EliteTK/vav/README.md

 Very Awesome Vectors (VAV) is an attempt at implementing vectors in C, but doing so in a manner that doesn't look like something a dog chewed on.

+__There are issues with VAV and an overall issue about its implementation, these issues are detailed below.__

 Currently, I have no clue how large vectors can be but the vector length stored in the header can get up to 9223372036854775807.
 The limit is then made smaller by the check for a heap overflow and possibly even smaller because of the use